Published: April 18, 2024 | Last Updated: November 20, 2025

 Core Concepts

-At the heart of auteur theory is the “politique des auteurs,” which posits that the director should imprint his vision on the movie despite the collaborative nature of the film production.
+At the heart of auteur theory is the “politique des auteurs,” which posits that the director should imprint his vision on the movie despite the collaborative nature of film production.

 François Roland Truffaut and actress Claude Jade at the première of Love on the Run in Luxembourg, April 1979.